zaynebmellouli/GrooveGalaxy/README.md

  FOREIGN KEY (title_content) REFERENCES media(title) ON DELETE CASCADE, );
 ```
-Now you should execute the class mainforpopulate in order to populate the database:(in another terminal)
+Now you should execute the class mainforpopulate in order to populate the database.
+You can do it directly on the VM of the
+Database or on the VM of the server to ensure that the communication works.

+To do that just go to the folder of the project and run the following commands:
 ```sh
 mvn clean compile
 ```